pradeepsivamessi10/Finalyear_project/README.md

     ./run.sh
     ```

-The script will install the required dependencies and start the backend server, frontend website, serve some phishing websites for test and open a chrome window with the extension pre installed with phishing sites and their legitimate versions for testing.
+The script will install the required dependencies and start the backend server, frontend website, serve some phishing websites for test, and open a Chrome window with the extension pre-installed for testing phishing sites and their legitimate versions.

 - The frontend Web Application can be accessed at [http://localhost:5173](http://localhost:5173)
 - The backend API can be accessed at [http://localhost:5000](http://localhost:5000)